You never get a second chance to make a first impression — that’s why your home page is one of the most important web pages on your website.

 All the home pages listed here are highly usable, meaning they are easy to navigate and there aren’t “flashy” objects that get in the way of browsing, such as flash banners, animations, pop-ups, or overly-complicated and unnecessary elements.
 Many of them are also mobile-optimized, which is an incredibly important must-have in today’s mobile world.

-If you need help improving your home page design…
+If you need help with your website homepage…